It was July 4, 1826, the 50th anniversary of July 4, 1776.

 May it be to the world, what I believe it will be (to some parts sooner, to others later, but finally to all) the signal of arousing men to burst the chains under which monkish ignorance and superstition and persuaded them to bind themselves, and to assume the blessings and security of self-government … All eyes are opened or opening to the rights of man.
 The general spread of the light of science has already laid open to every view the palpable truth, that the mass of mankind has not been born with saddles on their backs, nor a favored few, booted and spurred, ready to ride them legitimately by the grace of God.
 These are the grounds of hope for others; for ourselves, let the annual return of this day forever refresh our recollections of these rights, and an undiminished devotion to them.

 Adams was too ill to put pen to paper.
 The light was going out.
 For both of them.

-These two men, two of the main architects of the American Revolution, long estranged due to political differences, (and Jefferson referring, in public, to “political heresies” among some of his colleagues, a clear dig at Adams, and a clear sign of Jefferson’s belief in political orthodoxy, which was the breaking point for the overly sensitive Adams) had finally reconciled.
+These two men, long estranged due to political differences, (Jefferson referring, in public, to “political heresies” among some of his colleagues, a dig at Adams – the breaking point for the overly sensitive Adams) had finally reconciled.
 The reconciliation had been engineered by Benjamin Rush, who thought it a shame that these two great patriots, once dear friends, would go to their graves without making up.
 Benjamin Rush had a dream that Adams and Jefferson became friends again (I wonder if he really had that dream?
 Or if it was just a fabrication in order to move things along).
 Rush wrote to Adams,

 “And now, my dear friend, permit me again to suggest to you to receive the olive branch which has thus been offered to you by the hand of a man who still loves you.
 Fellow laborers in erecting the great fabric of American independence! … embrace – embrace each other!”